-Stricter controls on environment-impacting substances are being implemented in countries around the world.
-In accordance with a globally uniform policy on reducing the use of environment-impacting substances, Nissan is strengthening its management of environmentimpacting substances, adhering to a well-planned schedule for their reduction and advancing the use of alternative substances.
-In 2005, the company drew up policies regarding the use of substances scientifically recognized as being hazardous or carrying high hazard risks, as well as those identified by NGOs as dangerous.
+Stricter controls on environment-impacting substances are being implemented around the world.
+In accordance with a globally uniform policy on reducing the use of environment-impacting substances, we are strengthening our management of environment-impacting substances, adhering to a well-planned schedule for their reduction and advancing the use of alternative substances.
+In 2005, we drew up policies regarding the use of substances scientifically recognized as being hazardous or carrying high hazard risks, as well as those identified by NGOs as dangerous.
 In 2007, these policies became unified global standards for Nissan, and in 2016 they were issued as common technology standards for the Alliance, restricting environment-impacting substances to a stricter degree than the domestic laws of the countries and regions where it operates.
-Based on this approach, Nissan has developed internal engineering standards restricting the use of designated substances.
-The standards identify the chemicals whose use is either prohibited or controlled, and they are applied in selecting the materials, parts and articles for Nissan vehicles from the stage of initial development.
-Demand for mineral resources and fossil fuels has steadily increased in response to the economic growth of emerging countries.
-In addition to promoting reduced use of virgin natural resources through resource-saving and resource-recycling measures, it is becoming important to procure natural resources that have a lower impact on the Earth's ecosystems, not only from the standpoint that these resources are limited (including the mineral resources for motor and battery applications, the use of which is expected to increase with electrification) but also considering the wide-ranging effects that resource extraction has on ecosystems.
-Nissan's aim is that by 2022 some 30% of the resources used in the manufacture of its vehicles will not rely on newly mined resources.
-To achieve this, the company considers vehicle lifecycle and promotes weight reduction, less use of scarce resources, less waste and increased use of recycled materials.
-Additionally, Nissan promotes rebuilding, remanufacturing, and reuse to maximize opportunities for recapturing the residual value of cars and parts.
+Based on this approach, we have developed internal engineering standards restricting the use of designated substances.
+The standards identify chemicals whose use is either prohibited or controlled, and are applied in selecting the materials, parts and articles for our vehicles from the initial development stage.